 - Inspect the carburetor for hard crusty white buildup.
 This white buildup is fuel additives including ethanol.
 You need to try to get as much of the white power material out as you can.
 It’s nearly impossible to get it all out.

-4. Too Much Oil Can Cause Engine to Shut Down
+4. Too Much Oil Can Cause the Engine to Shut Down

 5. Broken SnowBlower Fuel Cap